92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelShape/ParcelShape.md

 ParcelShape is a data container very similar to a <Link to="/api/Parcel">Parcel</Link> but without the automatic data binding.
 All it does is contain data, no strings attached, and provide methods for you to alter its data.

-These exist to be used with <Link to="/shape-updaters">shape updaters</Link>, to provide a safe way to alter the shape of data in a Parcel.
+These exist to be used with updater methods, such as <Link to="/api/Parcel#modifyDown">Parcel.modifyDown</Link>, to provide a safe way to alter the shape of data in a Parcel.
 ParcelShape's methods are a subset of <Link to="/api/Parcel">Parcel</Link>'s methods.

 ```js